sachapan/pdfstrip/README.md

 ## pdfstrip.py

 A little whacked together pdf processor to delete pages using [pyPDF2](https://github.com/mstamy2/PyPDF2).
 It creates a new file and leaves the original intact.

+*Motivation:* A file that can be read in two page scrolling doesn't line up properly in the pdf viewer.
+*Solution:* Write a script to strip a page or three and voila! the two page view aligns correctly.

 Sample run with a two page pdf.
 This sample file is in this repo: [sachapan_github.pdf](https://github.com/sachapan/pdfstrip/blob/main/sachapan_github.pdf).